Upasana03-bit/SNAKE_GAME/README.md

 # Snake_Game
-Build this snake game using JavaScript and HTML
+Built this snake game using JavaScript and HTML